 What Do the Planets Mean in Astrology Today

+Despite popular misconception, astrology is much more than a zodiac sign.
+The planets, stars, and solar system affect each and every one of our lives in more ways than we could ever imagine.
 It’s time to learn Astrology with Allorah.
 In this helpful article, she begins to break down the basics for us.
 I don’t know about you, but astrology seems a bit shrouded in mystery.
 It always has.
 If you’ve ever wondered what do the planets mean in astrology, our resident blogger Allorah educates us on the basics here.

 Learning the Astrology Basics